-Evaluation Erik Walsh stated that the Executive Committee was comprised of representatives from the City of San Antonio, Bexar County, CPS Energy, University of Texas at San Antonio, and TechBloc.
-He noted that the Technical Advisory Committee was comprised of five voting members representing SAPD, SAFD, ITSD, Bexar County, and CPS, and 14 non-voting members from same.
-He provided an overview of the RFP evaluation criteria and the entities responsible for each scoring component.
-He stated that the technical scoring categories included Overall Solution and Design, Coverage, Migration Plan, Operations and Maintenance Plan, Subscribers/Consoles, Implementation and Services, and Vendor Innovation.
-He highlighted the operations and maintenance category and subscribers/consoles category as particularly important in the evaluation process.
+Erik Walsh provided an overview of the Executive Evaluation Committee and Technical Advisory Committee comprised of members from various entities.
+He outlined the RFP evaluation criteria and the entities responsible for each scoring component.
+He mentioned that the technical scoring categories included Overall Solution and Design, Coverage, Migration Plan, Operations and Maintenance Plan, Subscribers/Consoles, Implementation and Services, and Vendor Innovation.
 He provided a comparison of Proposed Plan Components, Experience/Background/Qualifications, and Pricing and Timeline.
 He stated that Dailey and Wells Communications, Inc. received 86.16 points and Central Electric received 81.23 points on the final scoring matrix.
 He noted that the largest difference between the companies was in the category for Experience, Background, and Qualifications.